Show 2: Arabian Nights (feat. James Taylor and His All-Star Band)

 But it isn’t their Saudi Arabia era anymore.

-And whenever I hear him reconnecting with his friends from Saudi Arabia, that’s when I feel happiest and most appreciative for my Dad.
+For me, reconnection with my childhood starts with Saudi Arabia.
+And so whenever I hear my Dad reconnecting with his friends from Saudi Arabia, that is when I feel most at home and when I feel most appreciative for my Dad.

 ================